-Martin Lewis explains why you shouldn't leave the heating on low all day
+Martin Lewis reveals if it's cheaper to leave the heating on low all day

 As we head into the festive season, it’s fair to say the temperature has well and truly dropped.

 But while we reach for a jumper and dig out a hot water bottle, Martin Lewis has previously explained why you should never keep the heating on all day.

 - Forecasters predict exact date snow could arrive in the UK

 - Ikea to open in Oxford Street after buying flagship Topshop store

 - Restaurant 'blown away' by locals' kindness after 50 guests cancel last minute

 He said: "They say it’s better to only put the heating on when you need it.